-Talking to your children about sex, pornography, or sex trafficking will likely be the hardest conversation you’ll be glad you had.
+Talking to your children about sex, pornography, and trafficking will likely be the hardest conversation you’ll be glad you had.

 For young girls, self concept and the accurate perception of their own value is the guiding compass for every choice they will make, even decisions involving sexuality.
 Start early by giving your young children a strong sense of self worth.
 For boys, their character and exposure to accurate perceptions of women, is a guiding compass for their decisions in sexual intimacy.
 Build strong boys with the capacity to value themselves and value others.